gpearson1453/StableEarnings/Phase_1/README.md

 - Folder Structure Preservation: The structure of the original subfolders is maintained in the `text_files` folder, with each subfolder getting its own corresponding folder for storing extracted text files.

+### `Phase 1/replaceBadNames.py`
+This script processes text files within a specified folder and replaces occurrences of target strings (such as horse names) with a replacement string.
+It utilizes a list of predefined names to automate the process of replacing spaces with hyphens or any other desired changes.

+Key Features:
+- Multithreading: The script leverages Python's ThreadPoolExecutor to speed up the replacement process by processing multiple files concurrently, improving performance.

+- Custom Name List: You can provide a list of names, and the script will replace spaces in each name with hyphens (or another format) across all relevant text files in the folder.

+- Feedback: For each replacement, the script prints a message indicating the file path and the string that was replaced, allowing you to track changes made to the files.

 ---

 ## Other Files